Varun487/AIAlgoTrading/devops/README.md

 - Update READMEs ![done]

 ## Production ![varunincomplete]
-- Containers
+- Containers ![done]
-  - db
+  - db ![done]
-  - rest api
+  - rest api ![done]
-  - ui
+  - ui ![incomplete]
   - nginx
 - Make nginx serve both ui and rest api
+- Buy a domain
 - Make changes to run django in a production environment
-- Buy a domain ![done]
 - SSL certification
 - deploy on VM
+- See how to add domain

 ## Initialization and deployment scripts ![varunincomplete]
 - Initialize DB with required data